opvious/sdk.py/README.md

 ## Next steps

 This SDK is focused on solving optimization models.
-For convenient access to the rest of Opvious API's functionality, consider using the [TypeScript SDK and CLI][cli].
+For convenient access to the rest of Opvious' functionality, consider using the [TypeScript SDK and CLI][cli].